glesica/glesica.github.io/quotes.md

   > simply self-love?
 That's a good thing, but one mustn't make a virtue of it, or a profession....

 ~ Estraven, from The Left Hand of Darkness by Ursula K. Le Guin

-  > Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the
-  > code as cleverly as possible, you are, by definition, not smart enough to debug it.

-~ Brian Kernighan